brickbrycebrick/transcript_cleaner/README.md

 ### Aggregate Similarity Distribution
 ![Aggregate Similarity Distribution](plots/aggregate_similarity_distribution.png)

 This plot shows the distribution of sentence-level similarities between Whisper and YouTube transcripts.
 The blue line represents the original YouTube transcripts (mean: 0.241), while the orange line represents the cleaned transcripts (mean: 0.761).
 Higher similarity scores indicate better alignment with the Whisper transcription.
-The average improvement is 39.99% for n=5 videos.
+The average improvement is 39.99% for n=5 videos and an average of 142 tokens per sentence.

 ### Individual Analysis
 Analysis for video sGUjmyfof4Q: